Image default

 There are many games that have gambling elements or mini-games, but these games often fall under a mature rating.
 Pokemon is certainly not the first gaming series that people would expect to have gambling in it, but past releases of Pokemon games had it readily available to young players.

-This includes Pokemon FireRed and LeafGreen, which referenced gambling with a Gambler Trainer, which was later changed to Gamer.
+This includes Pokemon FireRed and LeafGreen, that referenced gambling with a Gambler Trainer, that was later changed to Gamer.

 The South Korean releases of Pokemon Diamond, Pearl, and Platinum saw slot machines in-game that you could actively play.
-They ended up replacing the slot machines with non-playable game machines, which they eventually brought over to the European releases as well.
+They ended up replacing the slot machines to a non-playable game machine, which they eventually brought over to the European releases as well.

 Similar instances happened in a few other Pokemon games where they had to change the slot machines to a more kid-friendly game.

-5. Pokemon Controversies: Sword and Shield – Missing Pokemon
+5. Pokemon Sword and Shield – Missing Pokemon

 A more recent issue includes the backlash that came with Pokemon Sword and Shield’s announcement back in 2019 at the Nintendo Treehouse live stream for E3.
 During this live stream, Junichi Masuda informed fans that some of the previous Pokemon would not be appearing in the new Pokemon Sword and Shield.